 A group of teens longs to make its babysitting services an official summer business, despite the hardship they receive from some annoying neighbors.
 Along the way there's drama, teen angst and of course, a few crushes.
 Rated PG.

 While exploring their new home, a brother-sister duo discover an old game nestled in the attic.
 But this game is anything but ordinary.
 Soon, they'll be on an adventure with wild creatures, an insane hunter and other crazy stuff—even meeting Alan, a boy (now man) who was sucked into the game until the kids picked it up 26 years later.
+With two wildly successful sequels released in 2017 and 2019, now is the time to show your kids the original Jumanji.
 Rated PG.

 What '90s movie roundup would be complete without then-teen heartthrob, Jonathan Taylor Thomas?
 In this departure from the original story, The Adventures of Tom Sawyer, Tom and Huck witness a gruesome murder and swear to keep the crime a secret, but that's impossible to do.
 Rated PG.